Semantic-dependent-Corresponding-Noise/Semantic-dependent-Corresponding-Noise/noise_construct/f30k_noise_construct/README.md

 **2. All Error (Total)**
 Run the command `python Entity_Referential_Error_img5txt_noise.py` to generate a dataset where **all 5** descriptions for a given image are erroneous (100% error rate for the selected images).

----

-## 3. Configuration & Notes

-### Important Notes
-Please strictly follow the execution order: **Generate (Base) → Ratio Generation**.
-Generating the 100% error base file (Phase I) is the mandatory foundation for the ratio generation scripts in Phase III.
-Ensure all scripts are executed from the project root directory.